JanjuaArsh/StudyAndBlog/_networking/DomainNameSystem.md

 an attack on the zone
 file stored in a name server rather than on the registration system.

+### domain squatting
+The practice of registering domains which closely resemble well-known domains.
+>> The DNS facilitates cybersquatting attacks, because registering domains which closely resemble other domains is not prohibited.
+- Typosquatting
+- Bitsquatting
+- Combosquatting
+- Homophone-Based squatting _ audibally similar
+- Homograph-Based squatting _ visually similar
+-  IDN Homograph-Based Squatting (renders to yout.ube[.]com) _ use unicode characters in place to acsii and are sometimes impossible to distinguish

+## Distribute the zone
+- Zones are distributed in-band using the
+DNS protocol and out of band using other Internet protocols or non-standardized APIs and user interfaces.
+-Traditionally there
+exist two ways to distribute a zone to other name servers inband: Authoritative Transfer (AXFR) and Incremental Transfer (IXFR)
+-With AXFRs it is necessary to transfer the whole zone, whereas IXFRs transfer only the changes since the last transfer.
+- Both transfers are initiated by the server that wants to fetch the latest version of the zone, the so called secondary.
+- NOTIFY announcements are DNS queries that include the SOA record of the updated zone, allowing a secondary to determine if it indeed needs to fetch an update -Often, zone transfers should be limited to trusted name servers only.
+Therefore, primary and secondary name servers can share a secret key used for mutual authentication using the TSIG protocol

 #### Referance paper:
 Addressing the challenges of modern DNS a comprehensive tutorial - Olivier van der Toorn